 Your typical bed comes in different types (like bunk beds, and water beds) based on its size, shape, and storage space.
 Here, you'll find how to pack different types of beds for moving.

 The design of a bunk bed makes it difficult to deal with when moving.
 For starters, you need to disassemble and pack the bunk bed to make it easier to move around and fit in the back of a moving truck.

 Here are some tips on how to disassemble and pack bunk beds for moving:

-A waterbed requires considerably more time and effort to disassemble and pack than a standard bed.
-Because it consists of a water-containing mattress inside of the box frame and you can't just hoist a mattress full of water onto your moving trailer (it weighs about 600 pounds!).
-So, before you pack waterbed for moving, you will need to drain and prepare the bed prior to your moving day.
+A waterbed requires considerably more time and effort to disassemble and pack than a standard bed because it consists of a water-containing mattress inside of the box frame and you can't just hoist a mattress full of water onto your moving trailer (it weighs about 600 pounds!).
+So, before you pack the waterbed for moving, you will need to drain and prepare the bed before your moving day.

 Here's how you can drain and pack your waterbed mattress:

 The preferred method of draining your mattress will depend on the size and type you own.
 Contact the manufacturer or a waterbed retailer if you are unsure.

 Tip: Certain draining methods can take several hours, so, it's better to drain your mattress at least 24 hours before the move.

 Here are some more tips to use while draining a waterbed: